anuradhak22/HealthNova/README.md

 # HealthNova Overview
-Project Name: HealthNova
+* Project Name: HealthNova.
-Domain: Healthcare Technology
+* Domain: Healthcare Technology.
-Objective: To create a user-friendly platform that integrates modern technology to assist users in understanding health reports, finding natural remedies, and evaluating the safety of daily-use products.
+* Objective: To create a user-friendly platform that integrates modern technology to assist users in understanding health reports, finding natural remedies, and evaluating the safety of daily-use products.

 # Key Features and Modules
 1. PDF Report Summary Module